 Programming in the Cultural Arts Center includes, but is not limited to Painting, Photography, Fiber and Other Visual Arts; Theater and Performing Arts, Culinary Arts, Crafts, Humanities (e.g. history, folk studies, language, travel), Health and Wellness, Natural Sciences, and Music.
 For CALENDARS, click here.

 Crooked Alley KidSpace: Groveport's children's center offers arts and educational programming especially tailored to children.
 Free preschool programming is offered every Tuesday through Friday at 10 am, with education offered on Tuesdays and Wednesdays, movement and music on Thursdays, and preschool crafts on Friday morning.
-Older children are invited to participate in a wide variety of arts and educational classes, which include guitar, theater, dance and special events tailored just to them.
+Older children are invited to participate in a wide variety of arts and educational classes, which include guitar, theater, dance and special events.
 Located at 630 Wirt Road, KidSpace also offers an enclosed playground with a 16' treehouse and Children's Garden, and the opportunity to reserve the entire building for your own private event or party.
 For the current Just for Kids newsletter, please click here.

 Based in Town Hall, the Groveport Heritage Museum displays historic artifacts and memorabilia dating to the city's earliest days in the mid-nineteenth century.
 The Museum describes the merger of two towns on the Ohio and Erie Canal - Wert's Grove and Rarey's Port - into "Groveport" in 1847, still the only "Groveport" in the nation.
 Of special interest is the area devoted to the original Horse Whisperer, Groveport resident John S. Rarey, whose unique methods as a horse trainer earned international praise.